n-crespo/nvim-config/README.md

 - the <40 ms startup time (even on regular Windows !)
   - see the last 2 auto commands in [here](./lua/config/autocmds.lua) (fixing vim's slow clipboard)
+  - see the vim-startuptime plugin
-- the spider plugin
+- the spider plugin (better `w`, `e`, and `b`)
-- the mini.files plugin
+- the mini.files plugin (better vesion of oil.nvim)
+- the mini.ai plugin (text objects)
+- the indent.blankline plugin (with an instant animation)
-- the **functional** LSPs/formatters I've set up for Java, C++, Markdown, and R-Markdown
+- the **functional** LSPs and formatters I've set up for Java, C++, Markdown, R-Markdown, and Shell
-- the mini.ai plugin
-- the headlines.nvim plugin
+- the headlines.nvim plugin (highlighted code blocks and markdown headers)
-- the vim-startuptime plugin
+- persistent code sessions (LazyVim default plugin)
+- my transparent one dark pro theme

 > [!Note]
-> Many of the plugins I use are not visible in lua/plugins/ because I
+> Many of the plugins I use are not visible in `lua/plugins/` because I use the
-> use the lazyvim configuration which comes with lots of plugins.
+> lazyvim configuration which already comes with lots of plugins.
 You can see
 > these in the [LazyVim repo](https://github.com/LazyVim/LazyVim).
 I also have
 > disabled some plugins that come with LazyVim in the `overrides.lua` file.